This super-nourishing homemade oatmeal bath recipe will soothe and moisturize dry, irritated or problem skin.

 Oatmeal is great for any type of itchiness because it soothes irritated skin while drawing out toxins.

-quiets your mind and makes you pleasantly drowsy - the perfect choice for a pre-bedtime bath!
+In addition to helping rejuvenate your skin, this gentle aromatherapy bath recipe calms your nerves, quiets your mind and makes you pleasantly drowsy - the perfect choice for a pre-bedtime bath!

 2 cups Rolled Oats